Passion Planner Review: Where Dreams Meet Structure

 Passion Planner: A Reflection of Its Creator

-I don’t know how much money Angelia has in the bank, but I do know her company focuses on giving; not on gaining.
+I don’t know how much money Angelia has in the bank, but I do know her company focuses on giving, not on gaining.
 This attitude is apparent throughout the pages of Passion Planner.
-It’s a tool to help you hone in on your focus, but also to find what drives you in life.
+It’s a tool to help you hone in on your focus and also to find what drives you in life.
 It’s not a regular, fuddy-duddy to-do list that’s only good for keeping your home clean.
-It’s a cool story, but most importantly it’s a different kind of success story.
+It’s a cool story, but most importantly, it’s a different kind of success story.

 Follow Terra on Instagram: @terrabrown3